xeal98/ece386-lab1/README.md

 ### Does the client/server architecture make sense for this problem?
 Why or why not?

 ## Documentation
+Read the Pillow 11.1.0 documentation on how to resize images.

 *Documentation statement.
 Pay special attention to the LLM policy.*